ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 (no output)
 ```

-### Q33 — Are the two files identical?
+## Q33 - Are the two files identical?

-**Answer:** Yep, diff came back empty so wget and curl grabbed the exact same page.
+**Answer:** Yes, diff returned nothing, so wget and curl pulled the same page.

 ---

-## Part 11 — Package management and sudo
+## Part 11 - Package management and sudo

-### Q34 — Did sudo ask for a password?
+## Q34 - Did sudo ask for a password?
 Whose password?

 Command:
 ```